dateng2016/notes/notes.md

 ### NOTES

 - There is one conversation that says `Announcement`.
-- Assume that this is where the merchant can talk to the drivers.
+- I assume that this is where the merchant can talk to the drivers.

 ### Suggestions

-- There might be bugs on this one.
+- There might be some bugs on this one.
 When I type something and send the message.
 There appears to be some blank messages in the chatbox.
 - The bug disappears after I send the second message and everything becomes normal.

 ## Shipday AI